-No telephone lines shall be dropped during the stringing operations.
-All crossings shall be with at least rugby posts to protect the lines.
+No telephone lines or fences shall be dropped during the stringing operations.
+All crossings shall be with at least rugby posts to protect the telephone lines and temporary measures to protect fences.
 Where pipe lines are found along the route, the depth of the pipes under the surface shall be determined to ensure that proper protection is afforded to such structures.
+All pipelines shall be clearly marked and protected.
 Any damage to pipe lines shall be repaired immediately.

+The use of private roads for construction purposes always leads to damage due to heavy equipment and frequent use.
+It is foreseen that the Contractor will receive many complaints in this regard, especially during the rainy season.
 All existing private access roads used for construction purposes, shall be maintained at all times to ensure that the local people have free access to and from their properties.
 Speed limits shall be enforced in such areas and all drivers shall be sensitised to this effect.
 Upon completion of the project all roads shall be repaired to their original state.